Sliding Window Polar Codes: Introduction

-In this paper, we propose a novel polar code design for codes of length $N$ which can be decoded using a sliding window framework, i.e. considering $M<N$ received symbols per decoding step, and using the result of one step to facilitate the next.
+In this paper, we propose a novel design for polar codes to make them decodable through a sliding window framework, i.e. considering $M<N$ received symbols per decoding step, and using the result of one step to facilitate the next.
+The proposed method may have practical application in a wireless communication downlink scenario, where the receiver has usually less computational capabilities than the transmitter.
 Recent works have already shown the benefits of inserting memory in the polar code encoding and decoding process \cite{PCmemory,PCmemory2}.
-Moreover, windowed decoding has been proposed for the decoding of spatially coupled codes \cite{win_spat} for convolutional LDPC codes \cite{tc_LDPC}; a similar approach has been proposed in \cite{pic_polar} to construct partially information coupled polar codes.
+Moreover, windowed decoding has been proposed for the decoding of spatially coupled codes \cite{win_spat} and for convolutional LDPC codes \cite{tc_LDPC}; a similar approach has been proposed in \cite{pic_polar} to construct partially information coupled polar codes.

 Our approach differs from the aforementioned techniques, as it is based on the definition of an ad-hoc kernel enabling the sliding window decoding of a particular multi-kernel polar code.
-Accordingly, the frozen set needs to be designed on the basis of the resulting transformation matrix.
-Finally, we show through both theoretical analysis and simulations that the proposed code design is able to outperform independent blocks transmission in the proposed scenario with negligible decoding overhead.
+The analysis of the polarization effect of large kernels permits to construct very efficient polar codes \cite{large_ker_faz} with low decoding complexity \cite{eff_dec_large_ker,large_ker_win_dec}.
+Even if it is possible to perform this analysis on the kernel presented in this paper, the exact evaluation of its polarization exponent \cite{scal_exp_large_ker} is not fundamental for the sliding window nature of the proposed method, so it is postponed to a further paper.
+Our novel contributions are: (i) introduction of a kernel allowing for sliding window decoding; (ii) code design for this construction; (iii) discussion of encoding and decoding; (iv) numerical analysis.
+As we show through both theoretical analysis and simulations, the proposed code design is able to outperform transmission with independent blocks at negligible decoding overhead.